EttusResearch/fpga/CODING.md

 ## General Coding Guidelines

-* Code layout: We use 3 spaces for indentation levels, and never tabs.
+* Code layout: We use 2 spaces for indentation levels, and never tabs.
 * Never submit code with trailing whitespace.
 * Code is read more often than it's written.
 Code readability is thus something worth optimizing for.
+* Try and keep line lengths to 79 characters, unless readability suffers.
 * Comment your code.
 Especially if your code is tricky or makes unique assumptions.
 * Use the following header at the top of each file:
 ```verilog